Diseases and conditionsKidney & Urinary tractMedical Laboratory

 SUMMARY

-The color of urine varies based on different factors, including the amount of water, certain medications and foods, and underlying medical conditions.
-If you notice a change in the color of your urine, it is best to consult a doctor to rule out any underlying health issues.
+The color of urine varies based on different factors.
+These factors include the amount of water, certain medications and foods, and underlying medical conditions.
+If you see a change in the color of your urine, talk to a doctor.
+This consultation helps rule out any underlying health issues.

 Urine color changes can indicate health conditions, including infections, dehydration, liver issues, and side effects of medications.
 Normal color ranges from pale yellow to amber.
 Changes can also result from foods or dyes.